Analysis | The latest coronavirus test results for Trump’s advisers and allies

 Below is the most recent list of who we know has tested positive or negative, and what their proximity to the president and others was.

-(It’s important to emphasize, though, that one negative test doesn’t mean one hasn’t contracted the virus.
-White House adviser Hope Hicks, for example, tested negative before falling ill Wednesday, and then tested positive.)
+It’s important to emphasize, though, that one negative test doesn’t mean one hasn’t contracted the virus.
+White House adviser Hope Hicks, for example, tested negative before falling ill Wednesday, and then tested positive.
+As Margakis noted, the incubation period is generally two to 14 days, but for most people is around four or five days.
+Anyone who is exposed should quarantine for 14 days.
+As for possible transmissions, generally speaking it’s key to look at the interactions for 48 hours before a positive test or the onset of symptoms.

 Tested positive